 Jeremy McDonagh

-I am based in the UK and particularly enjoy listening to and writing about British rock music, 1960s jazz, and 1980s hip hop.
-I'm keen to explore albums which I think are representative of a time and/or a place in popular music but have nevertheless been underappreciated.
+I live in the UK and particularly enjoy listening to and writing about British rock, 1960s jazz, and 1980s hip hop.
+I've written about the golden age of British rock music between the first and second British Invasion, choosing to write about and compare albums which I think are representative of a time and/or a place, even when the artists have quite separate fandoms.

 50 Years On: Roxy Music and Robert Palmer Transcended Fashion